Erika Zavaleta: Career and research

-Zavaleta is a Howard Hughes Medical Institute Professor of Ecology and Evolutionary Biology at the University of California Santa Cruz (UCSC).
+Zavaleta is a Howard Hughes Medical Institute Professor and MacArthur Foundation Chair of Ecology and Evolutionary Biology at the University of California Santa Cruz (UCSC).
 She also serves as the Faculty Director for the UCSC Doris Duke Conservation Scholars Program, which is a conservation leadership program supporting a diverse group of undergraduate college students.
-In 2018, Zavaleta founded and serves as the faculty director of the Center to Advance Mentored, Inquiry-Based Opportunities (CAMINO) at UCSC to promote inclusive and accessible research experiences, and provide resources and mentoring for students interested in the ecology and conservation fields.
+In 2018, Zavaleta founded and serves as the faculty director of the center to Advance Mentored, Inquiry-Based Opportunities (CAMINO) at UCSC to promote inclusive and accessible research experiences, and provide resources and mentoring for students interested in the ecology and conservation fields.
+Zavaleta is also vice-president of the California Fish and Game Commission, appointed by California Gov. Gavin Newsom in April 2021.
+She co-chairs the commission's Wildlife Committee.